lilyguibessette/bwh-pharmacoepi-roybal/README.md

 `Pillsy`
 - contains open/close event data from patient pill bottle
 - exists as csv of data for each day
-- named "YYYY-MM-DD_Pillsy" with date prepended in format as indicated
+- named "YYYY-MM-DD_pillsy" with date prepended in format as indicated

 `REDCap`
 - contains demographic patient data
 - exists as csv of data exported daily from REDCap
-- named "YYYY-MM-DD_REDCap" with date prepended in format as indicated
+- named "YYYY-MM-DD_redcap" with date prepended in format as indicated

 `SMSChoices`
 - contains one file sms_choices.csv